-- MEPx is the monthly emissions for each pollutant - DLNPx is the unit emission rates (lb/hr) for pollutant X during normal (DLN) operation - LLPx is the unit emission rates (lb/hr) for pollutant X during low-load (LL) operation - LTPx is the unit emission rates (lb/hr) for pollutant X during low-temperature (LT) operation - SSPx is the unit emission rates (lb/cycle) for pollutant X during startup/shutdown (SS) operation
+- MEPx is the monthly emissions for each pollutant - DLNPx is the unit emission rates (lb/hr) for pollutant X during normal (DLN) operation - LLPx is the unit emission rates (lb/hr) for pollutant X during low-load (LL) operation - LTPx is the unit emission rates (lb/hr) for pollutant X during low-temperature (LT) operation - SSPx is the unit emission rates (1b/cycle) for pollutant X during startup/shutdown (SS) operation

 At the end of each month, the monthly emissions will be summed for the preceding 12 months to determine compliance with the annual emissions limits.
-[45CSR13, R13-3314, Condition 5.3.3.]

 - 4.5.1.
 The permittee shall submit a notification to the Director of the initial start-up of turbines.
 Such notice must be submitted within 15 days after the actual date of start-up for the affected source.
-This notification supersedes the notification requirements of Condition 2.18 of R13-3314.
-[45CSR16; 40CFR§60.7(a)(3); 45CSR13, R13-3314, Condition 5.4.1.] - 4.5.2.
-The permittee shall submit a written report of the results of testing required in 4.3 of this permit before the close of business on the 60th day following the completion of such testing to the Director.
+[45CSR16, 40 C.F.R. §60.7(a)(3), 45CSR13, R13-3315, Condition 5.4.1] - 4.5.2.
+The permittee shall submit a written report of the results of testing required in section 4.3 of this permit before the close of business on the 60th day following the completion of such testing to the Director.
 Such report(s) shall include all records and readings taken during such testing, as appropriate for the required report.

-[45CSR16; 40CFR§60.4375(b); 45CSR13; R13-3314, Condition 5.4.2.]
+[45CSR16, 40 C.F.R. §60.4375(b), 45CSR13, R13-3315, Condition 5.4.2]

-5.0 Emergency Generator RICE [emission point ID(s): G1]
+5.0 Source-Specific Requirements [Emergency Generator RICE (G1)]

 - 5.1.1.
 Maximum Yearly Operation Limitation.
-The maximum yearly operating hours of the 1,175 hp natural gas fired reciprocating engine, Waukesha VGF-P48GL (G1) shall not exceed 500 hours per year (during periods of non-emergencies).
+The maximum yearly operating hours of the 1,175 hp natural gas fired RICE, Waukesha VGF-P48GL (G1) shall not exceed 500 hours per year (during periods of non-emergencies).
 Compliance with the Maximum Yearly Operation Limitation shall be determined using a twelve-month rolling total.
 A twelve-month rolling total shall mean the sum of the hours of operation at any given time during the previous twelve consecutive calendar months.
-[45CSR13, R13-3314, Condition 6.1.1.] - 5.1.2.
-Maximum emissions from the 1,175 hp natural gas fired emergency generator RICE reciprocating engine, Waukesha VGF-P48GL (G1) shall not exceed the following limits:
+[45CSR13, R13-3315, Condition 6.1.1] - 5.1.2.
+Maximum emissions from the 1,175 hp natural gas fired RICE, Waukesha VGF-P48GL (G1) shall not exceed the following limits:

-Pollutant Maximum Hourly Emissions (lb/hr) Maximum Annual Emissions (ton/year)
+Pollutant Maximum Hourly Emissions (Ib/hr) Maximum Annual Emissions (ton/year)

 Nitrogen Oxides 5.18 1.30

 Carbon Monoxide 4.15 1.04

 Volatile Organic Compounds 0.83 0.21

-The emergency generator shall only be fired with pipeline-quality natural gas.
+The emergency generator RICE shall only be fired with pipeline-quality natural gas.